-If you cancel less than four weeks before a visit we regret that you will be charged full fees (unless there is an unavoidable situation that prevents you from coming).
-If you cancel within eight weeks of your visit (unless there is a valid and unavoidable reason) you will be charged half of your total fees.
-We will do our best to reschedule a visit if you have to cancel due to an unavoidable situation.
+If you cancel less than four weeks before a visit we regret that you will be charged the full fee (unless there is an unavoidable situation that prevents you from coming).
+If you cancel within eight weeks of your visit (unless there is a valid and unavoidable reason) you will be charged half of your total fee.
+We will do our best to re-schedule a visit if you have to cancel due to an unavoidable situation.